-The Universal Periodic Review (UPR) is a unique process which involves a review of the human rights records of all 192 UN Member States once every four years.
+The Universal Periodic Review (UPR) is a unique process which involves a review of the human rights records of all 193 UN Member States once every four and a half years.
 The UPR is a State driven process, under the auspices of the Human Rights Council, which provides the opportunity for each State to declare what actions they have taken to improve the human rights situations in their countries and to fulfill their human rights obligations.
 As one of the main features of the Council, the UPR is designed to ensure equal treatment for every country when their human rights situations are assessed.

 The UPR was created through the UN General Assembly on 15 March 2006 by resolution 60/251, which established the Human Rights Council itself.
-It is a cooperative process which, by 2011, will have reviewed the human rights records of every country.
+It is a cooperative process which, since October 2011, has reviewed the human rights records of all UN Member States.
 Currently, no other universal mechanism of this kind exists.
-The UPR is one of the key elements of the new Council which reminds States of their responsibility to fully respect and implement all human rights and fundamental freedoms.
-The ultimate aim of this new mechanism is to improve the human rights situation in all countries and address human rights violations wherever they occur.
+The UPR is one of the key elements of the Council which reminds States of their responsibility to fully respect and implement all human rights and fundamental freedoms.
+The ultimate aim of this mechanism is to improve the human rights situation in all countries and address human rights violations wherever they occur.